abbhishekpandey47/is-website/posts/long-tail-vs-short-tail.md

 You can filter the keywords by using Keyword Density (KD), Search Volume, and other modifiers such as, 'for'.
-This will help you to arrive at the desired list of long-tail keywords with low competition.
+This will help you to arrive at the desired list of long tail keywords with low competition.
 A great example is given below -

 ![](/PostImages/long-tail-vs-short-tail/4.png)